Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 You may not transfer or sell postage and/or shipping labels to a third party.

-### i.
+### j.
 Artificial Intelligence

-We may offer features that incorporate artificial intelligence (AI), like blocks or plugins that enable you to use AI to generate content or images for your website or store.
+We may offer features that incorporate artificial intelligence (AI) that enable you to use AI to help set up or operate your website or store.

 As between you and Automattic, and to the extent permitted by law, you own or have the rights to any content you input into AI features (”Input”) and any content generated by the AI features (”Output”).

-You’re responsible for your Input, the use of any Output, and for complying with any applicable laws.
+You’re responsible for your Input, the use of any Output, and for complying with any applicable laws, so you must review all Output before using or publishing it.
 AI may occasionally generate Output that’s inaccurate, irrelevant, offensive, harmful, or similar to others’ content.
 Please see our [AI Guidelines](https://automattic.com/ai-guidelines) for the policies you must comply with when you use AI features, details about the third-party providers we use to provide AI features, and helpful information about AI generally.

 9\.
 Copyright Policy
 --------------------